Depending on your nursing program, repayment status, and where you end up working — there are several potential options for student loan forgiveness.

 Program: Graduate Nursing Loan Forgiveness

-Student Loan Forgiveness: Loan Forgiveness after 4 years educating
+Student Loan Forgiveness: Loan Forgiveness after 4 years of educating

 Program: Rural Communities Health Care Investment Program